RyanBarnwell/LocalHostedAIChatbot/README.md

 # LocalHostedAIChatbot
-A local chatbot that uses Ollama Mistral LLM and offers personality customization and a GUI
+A local chatbot that uses Ollama Mistral LLM and offers personality customization, a GUI, and text-to-speech

 # FIRST TIME SETUP